hrcornejo/sonar-karma-test-report-plugin/README.md

 ## Log Output

 To troubleshoot or better understand what the SonarQube Karma JUnit Reporting plugin is doing, run Sonar with the debug flag turned on.
-You will see some debug logging done by the `KarmaJunitReporterJsTestDriverSensor`.
+You will see some debug logging done by the `KarmaJunitReporterTsTestDriverSensor`.

 ## What Parameters Can Be Set For This Plugin?

-* `sonar.javascript.karmajstestdriver.reportsPath` must be set to a valid value in order for this plugin to take effect.
+* `sonar.typescript.karmajstestdriver.reportsPath` must be set to a valid value in order for this plugin to take effect.
-    * set this configuration instead of `sonar.javascript.jstestdriver.reportsPath`
+    * set this configuration instead of `sonar.typescript.jstestdriver.reportsPath`
+* `sonar.karma.tests` must be set to a valid value in order for this plugin to take effect.
+    * set this configuration as addition to `sonar.tests`